ymiroshnyk/neutrinoparticles.js/README.md

 ## Using turbulence in the effects

 The turbulence inside effects (block Noise) requires additional load of pretty heavy file with precomputed turbulence 3D texture.
-The size of this file is 768Kb - consider that if your project has strict download requirements.
+The size of this file is 768Kb - consider this if your project has strict download requirements.

 To load that file and initialize turbulence, you need to make following call at the start of application.